If you are unable to work due to Ehlers Danlos Syndrome (EDS), read our post for how SSA will evaluate your claim for disability benefits.

 If you are age 50 and older, the SSA can use the Medical Vocational Guidelines (the Grids) to find you disabled if your Ehlers-Danlos symptoms eliminate your ability to engage in work higher than the sedentary level.
 But for those under the age of 50, little help is found in the Grids.

-Finally, since Ehlers-Danlos can affect different body symptoms, you may be found disabled based on the combination of your impairment if you are prevented from working by them.
+Finally, since Ehlers Danlos can affect different body symptoms, you may be found disabled based on the combination of your impairments if you are prevented from working by them.

 - Is there anything that makes your pain better?
 Worse?

 - How long can you stand?
 Sit?
 Walk?
 How much weight can you lift?